atmars77/atmars77.github.io/submit.md

 - May 10th - Final poems based on fragments due
 - June 1st - Launch of the first issue

-<h3>What happens if I’m selected to write a poem off of someone’s fragment?</h3>
+What happens if I’m selected to write a poem off of someone’s fragment?

 * We will email you the anonymized fragment for you to use to create a poem in one month.
 * Pending any edits on our side, that poem will be published in the upcoming issue.

-<h3> If I’m selected to write a poem off of someone else’s fragment, does that mean publication of whatever I write is guaranteed? </h3>
+If I’m selected to write a poem off of someone else’s fragment, does that mean publication of whatever I write is guaranteed?

 * Pretty much yes, with the following exceptions:
 * There is no connection between the fragment and the poem you produced.